strontic/strontic.github.io/xcyclopedia/library/actxprxy.dll-4091996A2CFD78ED60F4E738741D16D8.md

 ## Possible Misuse

 *The following table contains possible examples of `actxprxy.dll` being misused.
-While `actxprxy.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `actxprxy.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --